-AT 2005 ART AND ARCHITECTURE OF ANCIENT GREECE - LEVEL 4
+AT 2005 ART OF ANCIENT GREECE- LEVEL 4

-The art and architecture of ancient Greece from the Geometric period through the coming of Rome.
+The art of ancient Greece from the Geometric period through the coming of Rome.
+Diverse types of artistic production, including religious and secular architecture, sculpture, pottery, grave artefacts.
+Greek Art in its historical and social context.